 The gums (gingivoe) are composed of dense fibrous connective tissue (ligaments) which secure the teeth to the alveolar bone (jaw bone).
 Once again, connective tissue is composed of a fibrous tissue surrounded by Hyaluronic Acid (extra-cellular matrix).

-Without the presence of HA, the gum tissue becomes unhealthy.
+Without the presence of Hyaluronic Acid, the gum tissue becomes unhealthy.
 With HA present, it helps support tensile strength of the ligaments that secure the tooth in place.
 It does this by providing hydration and nourishment.
 The result is a healthy set of gums.

-Young skin is smooth and elastic and contains large amounts of HA that helps keep the skin stay young and healthy.
+Young skin is smooth and elastic and contains large amounts of Hyaluronic Acid that helps keep the skin stay young and healthy.
 The HA provides continuous moisture to the skin by binding up to 1000 times its weight in water.
-With age, the ability of the skin to produce HA decreases.
+With age, the ability of the skin to produce Hyaluronic Acid decreases.

 The skin is the largest organ of the body comprising about 15% of the body weight.
 Roughly 50% of the Hyaluronic Acid in our body is found in the skin.
-HA and Collagen are vital to maintaining the skin’s layers and structure.
-It is the collagen that gives the skin its firmness but it is the HA that nourishes and hydrates the collagen.
+HA and collagen are vital to maintaining the skin’s layers and structure.
+It is the collagen that gives the skin its firmness, but it is the Hyaluronic Acid that nourishes and hydrates the collagen.
 Imagine the collagen as the stretchy fibers that restore the skin back to shape when stretched.